-I try to keep my conversations as brief (and as effective) as possible; here is a typical conversation I have with the supplier’s person in charge of drop ship accounts:
+I try to keep my conversations as brief (and as effective) as possible; here is a typical conversation I have with the supplier's person in charge of opening new accounts:

 “Hi [account managers name],

 My name is Anton and I am the lead buyer for [MyCompany Inc], we currently manage ten different eCommerce stores in various niches and we recently noticed an opportunity in the [suppliers products] niche.
-We have just launched [newnichewebsite.com] and we are looking for suppliers who are interested in working together on a drop ship basis.
+We have just launched [newnichewebsite.com] and we are looking for suppliers who are interested in working together.

 Based on the market research that we have done my team and I are confident that our marketing techniques will make this new venture our most successful yet.